onzfonz/comp227/src/content/6/en/part6b.md

 Store the state of the filter in the redux store.
 It is recommended to create a new reducer and action creators for this purpose.
-Implement the reducer and action creators using the Redux Toolkit's <em>createSlice</em> function.
+Implement the reducer and action creators using the Redux Toolkit's `createSlice` function.

-Create a new <i>Filter</i> component for displaying the filter.
+Create a new `Filter` component for displaying the filter.
 You can use the following code as a template for the component:

 ```js